musasmike/applied_data_science_capstone/README.md

 # applied_data_science_capstone
-Capstone project for the IBM Data Science Professional Certificate

 ## Executive Summary
 SpaceY, an emerging rocket launch company, founded by billionaire industrialist Allon Musk, is positioning itself to compete with industry giant SpaceX.
 This project's core objective is two-fold: firstly, to ascertain the optimal launch pricing strategy, and secondly, to forecast the likelihood of SpaceX reusing its initial launch stage based on historical data gleaned from past SpaceX rocket launches.